u-damien/discord-link-blocker/README.md

 # AdProtect - Discord Bot for Malicious Link Detection and Protection

 AdProtect is a Discord bot designed to protect servers from malicious links and potential phishing or advertising attacks.
-It scans messages in real-time to detect harmful URLs, and provides automatic role assignments, message deletions, and logging to enhance security within the server.<br>
+It scans messages in real-time to detect harmful URLs, and provides automatic response (quarantine of malicious actors, message deletions, and logging).<br>
 Can work with multiple discord server simultaneously

 This bot performs several key actions, including:

-- **Malicious Link Detection**: Scans messages for potentially harmful URLs (e.g., phishing links, token grabbers, and blacklisted domains).
+- **Malicious Link Detection**: Scans messages for potentially harmful URLs (e.g., phishing links, token grabbers, and blacklisted domains for discord invitations).
-- **Suspicion Role & Channel**: Adds a special "Suspicion" role to users sending malicious links and sends notifications to a dedicated suspicion channel for admin review.
-- **Logging**: Automatically logs all detected malicious activity, suspicious messages, and admin actions in a designated log channel.
-- **Server Setup**: Automatically sets up necessary roles, channels, and permissions when the bot joins a server for the first time.
-- **Message Duplication Detection**: Prevents repeated spamming of similar malicious links by identifying duplicate messages across channels.

-## Features

-- **Real-time Link Scanning**: The bot checks all messages for malicious links and blacklisted URLs, immediately flagging them for review.
-- **Suspicious Activity Tracking**: When a malicious link is detected, the bot assigns a `Suspicion` role to the user, restricts their permissions, and informs admins via a dedicated channel.
+- **Suspicious Activity Tracking**: When a malicious link is detected, the bot assigns a `Suspicion` role to the user, restricts their permissions, and informs admins via a dedicated channel.- **Logging**: Automatically logs all detected malicious activity, suspicious messages, and admin actions in a designated log channel.
-- **Customizable Permissions**: The bot allows for customizable role and channel permissions to manage suspicious users and ensure the security of your server.
-- **Automatic Setup**: On joining a new server, the bot creates required roles and channels (e.g., log channels and suspicion channels) to streamline security management.
 - **Admin Interaction**: Admins can react to flagged messages with ✅ or ❌ to clear the suspicion or ban the user, respectively.
+- **Server Setup**: Automatically sets up necessary roles (make sure to put the bot's role at the top of the discord server roles list to grant maximum privileges), channels, and permissions when the bot joins a server for the first time.
+- **Message Duplication Detection**: Prevents repeated spamming or similar malicious links (not detected by VirusTotal scans) by identifying duplicate messages across channels.
 - **Detailed Logging**: All actions (message deletions, user role assignments, and reactions) are logged in the server's log channel for full traceability.

 ## Prerequisites